sori2/sori2.github.io/_posts/Probability/2024-06-27-chi-square-distribution.md

 ---
-title: Chi-Square Distribution
+title: "Chi-Square Distribution"
-sidebar:
-  nav: docs-en
-aside:
+categories: [Probability]
+tag: [Probability]
 toc: true
-key: 2024062702_en
-tags: Probability
-lang: en
+toc_sticky: true
+author_profile: true
 ---

-# Chi-Square Distributions
+# Chi-Square Distribution

-## Chi-Square Distributions
+## Chi-Square Distribution

 The Chi-Squared distribution, denoted as $\chi^2(r)$, is a special case of the Gamma distribution with $\alpha = r/2$ and $\beta = 2$.
 It is widely used in statistics, particularly in hypothesis testing and in constructing confidence intervals.